ontoligent/polo/README.md

 * A **corpus directory**, which contains your corpus files and extra stopwords list.
-By convention, your corpus file is called `corpus.csv` and it a comma delimmited file with three columns -- a document ID, a label of some kind (which must be there, even if it is filler), and the 'document' itself, which for a topic model is just the unit of text you are analyzing, which may be a paragraph or any other segment of text, and not necessarily a stand-alone document.
+By convention, your corpus file is called `corpus.csv` and is a comma delimmited file with three columns -- a document ID, a label of some kind (which must be there, even if it is filler), and the 'document' itself, which for a topic model is just the unit of text you are analyzing, which may be a paragraph or any other segment of text, and not necessarily a stand-alone document.
 The extra stopwords file is called `extra-stopwords.txt` and contains stopwords beyond those used by MALLET itself.
-(A future version of Polo will allow users to adjust this default setting.)

 * A **trials durectory**, which contains subdirectories for each of your topic model trials.
 Each time you want to run a trial, you create